Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    `http://localhost:7045`

    If you meet any problem, please open the smartserver.log under ${SMART_HOME}/logs directory.
 All the trouble shooting clues are there.

+* **Start Smart Agent independently**(optional)

+   If you want to add more agents while keeping the SSM service online, you can run the following command on Agent Master.

+   `./bin/start-agent.sh [--host ..]`

+   If host option in the above is not used, localhost is the default one.
+You should also put the host name you specified or localhost in $SMART_CONF/agents.
+   So all SSM services can be killed later.

+   Please note that the SSM distribution directory should be in the same directory of the new agent host as that of Smart Server.

 * **Stop SSM server**

    The script `bin/stop-ssm.sh` is used to stop SSM server.
 Remember to